 Visa application processing may take longer if your country sends applications to another country for processing.

-For those applying for a Tier 4 (General) Student Visa from both overseas and in the UK:
+For those applying for a Tier 4 (General) Student Visa:

 - There is a maximum five year time limit for study on courses at degree level (undergraduate and master’s).
 There are some exceptions, including those studying for a DPhil.
 Do check that your planned course of study will not take you over the maximum time limit allowed by the Home Office;